inria-larsen/icub-teleoperation/README.md

 - terminal 3. `cd icub-teleoperation/build/bin`
 - terminal 3.
 Launch `retargeting`
 - terminal 4.
 Launch `wholeBodyDynamics` as follows: `YARP_ROBOT_NAME=icubGazeboSim yarprobotinterface --config launch-wholebodydynamics.xml`
-- terminal 5 (OPTIONAL) type on a terminal `yarp rpc /wholeBodyDynamics/rpc` and execute the command `resetOffset all 300`.
+- terminal 5 Type on a terminal `yarp rpc /wholeBodyDynamics/rpc` and execute the command `resetOffset all 300`.
 It will reset offsets of fake FT measurements, that might be affected by the results of a previous simulation.
 Fake FT measurements are used e.g. for defining the threshold for switching from single to double support balancing
 - terminal 6.
 Launch Matlab (`matlab_codyco` to avoid problems with libstdc++.
-This is further discussed in [WB-Toolbox](https://github.com/robotology/WB-Toolbox) and in this [issue](https://github.com/robotology/codyco-superbuild/issues/141#issuecomment-257892256)
+This is further discussed in [WB-Toolbox](https://github.com/robotology/WB-Toolbox) and in this [issue](https://github.com/robotology/codyco-superbuild/issues/141#issuecomment-257892256))
 - Open the simulink model in `icub-teleoperation/controllers/torqueBalancing` and run the module.